zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 combination of changes is required.
 For example, more conservative MD parameter settings can be used (larger neighbor skin, shorter time step, more frequent neighbor list updates).
-Sometimes, it helps to revisit the system generation and avoid close contacts when building it, or use the :doc:`delete_atoms overlap<delete_atoms>` command to delete those close contact atoms, or run a minimization before the MD.
+Sometimes, it helps to revisit the system generation and avoid close contacts when building it.
+Otherwise one can use the :doc:`delete_atoms overlap<delete_atoms>` command to delete those close contact atoms or run a minimization before the MD.
 It can also help to temporarily use a cutoff-Coulomb pair style and no kspace style until the system has somewhat equilibrated and then switch to the long-range solver.